opencog/link-grammar/link-grammar/dict-atomese/README.md

 Design Notes
 ------------
-Several important tasks lie ahead:
-* LG disjuncts must be associated with Atomese disjuncts, so that when LG produces a parse, we can know which Atomese disjunct was used in that parse (and thus increment the use count on it).

-* Such increments and updates can be done locally, but there needs to be a write-back system, so that local count updates are not only pushed back to the cogserver (this is easy/trivial) but also written from the cogserver, to it's open storage node.
+Some notes.

 ### LG-Atomese Disjunct pairing
+LG disjuncts must be associated with Atomese disjuncts, so that when LG produces a parse, we can know which Atomese disjunct was used in that parse (and thus increment the use count on it).

+This needs to happen in the `learn` codebase, and not here.
+The `(PredicateNode "*-LG connector string-*")` implemented here is enough to perform that pairing, and the guile demo above shows that this works fine.
+See also examples in `lg-atomese`.

+Remove this note when above is finished!

 After LG parsing is completed, the chosen disjuncts are easily converted into unique strings.
 These need to be paired with Atomese disjuncts.
 The obvious format would seem to be: